-Jenna Cave (b.1984) is an Australian composer and arranger, bandleader and conductor, and saxophonist based in Sydney who is most known for her large ensemble contemporary jazz music.
-She leads the 18-piece Divergence Jazz Orchestra as resident composer and conductor, is involved in other projects as a saxophonist, vocalist and composer/arranger, and teaches saxophone and jazz ensemble performance to school aged students.
+Jenna Cave (b.1984) is an Australian composer and arranger, bandleader and conductor, and saxophonist and vocalist who is most known for her large ensemble contemporary jazz music.
 Her music has been performed, broadcast and warmly reviewed around Australia and internationally.

 Cave has established herself as a top-level composer, arranger and conductor in contemporary Australian jazz